mbridak/not1mm/README.md

 ## What and why is Not1MM

-Not1MM's interface is a blantent ripoff of N1MM.
+Not1MM's interface is a blantant ripoff of N1MM.
 It is NOT N1MM and any problem you have with this software should in no way reflect on their software.

-If you use Windows(tm) you should run away from this and use someother program.
+If you use Windows(tm), you should run away from this and use someother program.

-I personally don't.
-While it may be possible to get N1MM working under Wine, I haven't checked, I'd rather not have to jump thru the hoops.
+I personally don't use Windows(tm).
+While it may be possible to get N1MM working under Wine, I haven't checked.
+I'd rather not have to jump thru the hoops.

 **Currently this exists for my own personal amusement**.
 Something to do in my free time.